 FINDING #2 - The requested conditional use permit is either essential or desirable for the public convenience or welfare.
 It was determined in 2005 this use was needed and subsequently approved.
 When development began with the recording of the first 94 lots is when the housing market declined.
 The previous owners filed bankruptcy and abandoned the site.
 The current owners purchased the property and have begun taking measures to redesign the site to make it more marketable to ensure a sound development.
-Construction has also resumed to complete several roads and the wastewater system in the development, as well as the construction of several homes.
+Construction on infrastructure has also resumed in the development, as well as the construction of several homes.
 Additional open space; new housing options to reach a larger market; and the addition of a walking trail, playgrounds, and an amenity area are being provided.